-Showit is a web design and hosting platform that allows you to create a completely custom desktop and mobile website, all with a drag and drop interface that requires no coding.
-It integrates with WordPress for easy blogging.
+Showit is a web design and hosting platform that allows you to create a completely custom desktop and mobile website, all with a drag-and-drop interface that requires no coding.
+It integrates with WordPress for easy blogging and SEO.
 You can start from scratch or use a template (like from Northfolk or Tonic) to design the perfect website.

-It’s a total game changer because you can build your entire website from scratch, without stressing over code.
+It’s a total game-changer because you can build your entire website from scratch, without stressing over code.
 I built my site on Showit with the help of Foil & Ink, and I haven’t looked back.
-(I’ve used Wix, WordPress, Squarespace and even Weebly…)

 My absolute favorite part of Showit is the ability to create ANYTHING you want.
-Envisioning an interactive overlay filled with gorgeous custom fonts and you any design you can think of — it’s possible.
-Because of its drag and drop system, you can put everything anywhere and you’re not limited by a cumbersome interface or restricted template.
+Envision an interactive overlay filled with gorgeous custom fonts and you any design you can think of — it’s possible.
+Because of its drag-and-drop system, you can put everything anywhere and you’re not limited by a cumbersome interface or restricted template.
 Did I say no coding?
 Yep, it’s code free.

 With Showit, you can design a custom mobile site — just as you do the desktop version.
-Seeing as Google is conducting mobile-first indexing lately (as in, Google looks at your mobile site first to see if it’s working), it’s definitely important to be able to design the mobile version just as you’d like.
+Seeing as Google is conducting mobile-first indexing lately (as in, Google looks at your mobile site first to see where you should be ranked), it’s definitely important to be able to design a custom mobile version.

-Keep in mind that a lot of website design platforms create the mobile version based off of the template design.
+Keep in mind that a lot of website design platforms create the mobile version based on the desktop design.
 This means you’re usually limited in terms of what you can do, but not with Showit.

 Showit allows you to completely customize everything from the fonts to the colors and of course the design itself.
 This allows you to perfectly match your website to the expensive branding you invested in.

 If you get stuck, you can ask the Facebook group or just pose a simple Google search.
 You’re likely to find a lot of straightforward tutorials that will help you — whether you want to add an interactive quiz, embed an email opt-in, update your color palette or adjust your contact form (I use Dubsado for mine).

 If you’re familiar with the Adobe suite (InDesign, Illustrator, etc.), Showit will come to you naturally.
 For those without a huge design background, though, it can be overwhelming at first.
 But, there are many tutorials and resources that make it easy to learn if you put your mind to it.
 (And trust me, you started a business.
 Building a website on Showit is a fun piece of the puzzle!)

 If you’re planning on selling hundreds of products, Showit probably isn’t the best option for you.
-However, Showit does integrate seamlessly with embed codes and the like.
-This means that you can combine your beautiful Showit design with e-commerce platforms (like Shopify) to help you easily sell a curated collection of products (less than 50 is best).
+However, Showit does integrate seamlessly with e-commerce plugins (like Shopify) to help you easily sell a curated collection of products (less than 50 is best).
 My friend at MKDesign Studio has some super helpful resources for creating a digital shop with Showit.

-Although the monthly price is fairly low at $20-30 a month for the standard plan, this is actually a bit higher than what you’ll typically find for website hosting on other platforms such as WordPress or Wix.
+Although the monthly price is fairly low at $19-34 a month, this is actually a bit higher than what you’ll typically find for website hosting on other platforms such as WordPress or Wix.
+See the Showit pricing.

 A lot of Showit users are photographers, but this is because these are visual business owners who care a lot about how their websites look!
-As such, Showit previously focused a lot of attention towards this group.
-However, Showit now caters to all creative business in general — because we all want to look good!
+As such, Showit previously focused a lot of attention on this group.
+However, Showit now caters to all businesses — because all brands want to look good!

 Have any questions on the pros and cons of Showit?
-Let me know in the comments!
+Let us know in the comments!
 Reach out here if you need custom website copywriting (with the impact of custom SEO keywords) for your new Showit site.
 We also offer Showit template customization services.